Arc Flash Hazard Risk Assessment

 Using the information from the Data Collection, a power system an electrical one-line diagram is developed.
 Electrical elements and components are shown by standard industry-accepted symbols representing each of the three phases and the connection of the power system with one line.
 The diagram represents the actual facility power distribution system and path from the incoming power source to all loads and equipment.

-Phase III – Engineering Calculations & Hazard Analysis / Study
+Phase III – Engineering Calculations & Arc Flash Analysis / Study

 This phase is completed and/or reviewed by a licensed professional electrical engineer knowledgeable in the use of electrical engineering software, IEEE 1584 and NFPA 70E.
 ETAP or SKM software is used to determine the following: